aralroca/next-translate/README.md

     <img src="images/translation-prerendered.gif" alt="Translations in prerendered pages" />
 </p>

-## 1. About the library
+## 1. About next-translate

-Tool to translate Next.js pages.
-There are two ways to work:
+Next-translate is a tool to translate Next.js pages.

-- Building pages before `next build` with the CLI (○ Static | ● SSG)
-- Using a middleware in a custom server (λ Server)

 The main goal of this library is to keep the translations as simple as possible in a Next.js environment.